D13tre33/ml_email_spam/README.md

-# Hi eeryone, here's the description of my project.
+# Hi everyone, here's the description of my project.

 ## Importing Libraries